usefulio/serverless-graphql-nodejs-template/README.md

 as a quick way to catch syntax errors, etc and play with your code without having to wait for it to deploy to AWS.

+You'll need to change the first line of the file `AWS_PROFILE=usefulio` to be `AWS_PROFILE=your-aws-profile` that you are using to deploy.

 Deployment
 ==========